 The dentists told us they prescribed high concentration fluoride toothpaste if a patient's risk of tooth decay indicated this would help them.
 They used fluoride varnish for all children based on an assessment of the risk of tooth decay for each child.
-We saw that the use of fluoride varnish in the practice had been audited to ensure it was being used appropriately.

 The dentists told us they discussed smoking, alcohol consumption and diet with patients during appointments.
 We saw evidence of this in dental care records.
 The practice had a selection of dental products for sale and provided health promotion leaflets to help patients with their oral health.
-Free samples of toothpaste were also available in treatment rooms and at reception.
+Free samples of toothpaste were also available at reception.